JamesLongman/Squad-Mortar-Calculator-IOS/README.md

 quick search to check a duplicate issue does not already exist.

 For code contributions please first assign the relevant issue to yourself, then branch off the develop branch and create a PR to merge your work into the develop branch when you're ready.
+Comments on issues and pull requests are also very much welcome.

 The master branch is the current release and the develop branch is the next release.